-A new report this week, concluded there was solid evidence that both hypnotherapy and cognitive behavioural therapy are beneficial in managing menopausal symptoms.
-Commissioned by the North American Menopause Society.
+A new report, commissioned by the North American Menopause Society, concluded there was solid evidence that both hypnotherapy and cognitive behavioural therapy are beneficial in managing menopausal symptoms.

 The study showed that women who underwent hypnotherapy had a dramatic reduction in the number and severity of hot flushes.

-A randomized, double-blind, controlled trial, indicated that a cognitive-behavioural therapy approach that combines relaxation techniques, good sleep routines, and a positive, healthy mindset was significantly effective in reducing menopausal symptoms.
-The approach was significantly better than a "structured attention" therapy approach in postmenopausal women with frequent hot flashes and significantly better than no treatment in breast cancer survivors.
+A trial indicated that a CBT approach that combines good sleep routines, relaxation techniques, and a positive, healthy mindset was highly effective in reducing menopausal symptoms.

 In summary of all the alternative treatments offered to women from herbal supplements such as black cohosh, evening primrose oil and ginseng to yoga and acupuncture, hypnotherapy was found to be most effective in alleviating menopausal symptoms.